jimbateson/jamesbateson.co.uk/src/articles/5-html-elements-and-a-partridge-in-a-dis-pear-tree.md

 ### Lists and Safari "list"-itis

-Something to consider when using lists and testing behavior with iOS/MacOS and Safari is the removal of default styles (`list-style: none;`).
+Something to consider when using lists and testing behavior with iOS/MacOS and Safari and VoiceOver, is the removal of default styles (`list-style: none;`).
 With this combination of OS and browser, this style will remove the semantics using the `<ul>` or `<ol>` element provides.
 The reasoning behind this comes from the overuse of lists to mark components up.

 A bug was filed for this 'issue' which prompted the following response: